intellifi-nl/webapi-doc/resources.md

 Every item contains at least a unique id (`item_id`), the detected `code` and the `codetype_mask`.
 You may add a `label` and an `image` to the item.
 The `item_id` is the reference to the item that is used in all other places in the system.

-An item will also contain the current (`location_now`) and last known location (`location_now`) of an item.
-This is the output of the localisation service.
-The `location_now` will be set to null when item is not actively detected, `location_last` will keep the last known location for as long as the item exists.
-In most use cases these 2 small fields will just tell you all the things that you want to know: Where is my item (`location_now`)?
-Or where has it been seen for the last time (`location_last`)?
+The item is also a placeholder for the output of the localisation service.
+If the item is beeing detected on multiple places then we offer a most likely `location`, based on all avaialble information.
+The `location` only changes when the item moves to another place.
+If it moves out of reach then it sticks to the last known `location`.
+You can use `is_present` to see if the item is actively detected.
+We believe that this information is enough for most use cases, it just tells you where your items are.

+Every item has the following fields defined:

 | Field | Type | Description |
 | ----- | ---- | ----------- |